Just launched

 Pause a subscription

 Pause subscriptions when customers want to take a break and come back later.
-Offering pause functionality alongside cancellation can lower voluntary churn and increase customer LTV.
+Offering the option to pause a subscription can lower voluntary churn and increase customer LTV.

 Pause subscriptions to stop billing for them temporarily.
-Paddle doesn't bill customers for paused subscriptions until their subscription is resumed.
+Paddle doesn't bill for paused subscriptions until they're resumed.

 If a customer doesn't want to use your software at all, cancel instead.
-You can't resume a canceled subscription.
+You can't reinstate a canceled subscription.

 How it works

-Pauses take effect at the end of a customer's billing period.
-When you request to pause a subscription, Paddle creates a scheduled change to say the subscription should be paused on the next billing date.
-On the next billing date, the subscription status changes to paused.
+Paddle creates a scheduled change to say the subscription should be paused on the next billing date.
+The subscription remains active until the next billing date, when the subscription status changes to paused.

-You can resume a paused subscription at any time — even if there's a resume date already set.
-We recommend providing a way for customers to resume their subscription in your frontend.
+You can resume a paused subscription at any time, even if there's a resume date already set, by sending a request to resume.
+It's good practice to make it as easy as possible for customers to resume their subscription, so we recommend building a way for self-serve customers to reactivate their account.

 Pause a subscription

-Send a POST request to the /subscriptions/{subscription_id}/pause endpoint.
+Send a POST request to the /subscriptions/{subscription_id}/pause endpoint with the request you built.

 POSThttps://api.paddle.com/subscriptions/{subscription_id}/pause